CryptozombiesHQ/cryptozombie-lessons/en/22/00-overview.md

 Impressive, human!
 You're a better coder than I thought.

-Lesson 2 will teach you how to **multiply your zombie army by feeding on other lifeforms**.
+This lesson will teach you how to **multiply your zombie army by feeding on other life forms**.

 In this lesson we will cover some more advanced MultiversX Rust framework concepts, so it's highly recommended that you complete Lesson 1 before starting.